srikanth-mokkapati/modern-pluto/src/pages/posts/what-is-itom.md

   OpsRamp Excels at it
 seo:
   title: What is IT Operations Management?
+  description: >-
-  description: 'A Quick Introduction to IT Operations Management and, How OpsRamp does it.'
+    A Quick Introduction to IT Operations Management and, An intro on how OpsRamp does it.
   robots: []
   extra:
     - name: 'og:image'